 Read: 5 Stunning Hikes to do Along the Icefields Parkway

-18. Hiking in Alberta on the Path of the Glacier Trail, Jasper National Park
+18. Path of the Glacier Trail

 Distance: 1.6 km return BUT there is an option to do a longer loop that includes Cavell Meadows.